Schedule Today:

 First, adopters must attend a two-hour presentation followed by an in-depth training course.
 This course assesses the adopters’ skills and informs them about issues and procedures in the adoption process.

 Next, the adopter must undergo a home study and multiple background checks to ensure that they can provide a stable, safe home for the adoptee.
-The home study phase is very in-depth, and it includes not only submission of personal and professional references, but inquiries into finances, motivations for adopting, parenting strategy, and related issues.
+The home study phase is very in-depth, and it includes not only the submission of personal and professional references, but also inquiries into finances, motivations for adopting, parenting strategy, and related issues.
 After gaining approval, someone who has completed these steps can begin searching for an adoptive child.

 If a parent willingly gives up their child for adoption, they have a period ranging between 48 and 72 hours after signing the adoption paperwork to change their mind, depending on the child’s age.
 They must give consent in front of a notary.
 After this waiting period, the only way to overturn the adoption is if a judge finds that the biological parent signed the consent under duress or fraud.